MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/tiled.md

 ![](tiled-images/image6.png "If the game is run, the tile map appear in the bottom-left corner of the screen")

-# Considerations for Rendering Pixel Art
+## Considerations for rendering pixel art

 Pixel art, in the context of video game development, refers to 2D visual art which is typically created by-hand, and is often low resolution.
 Pixel art can be restrictively time intensive to create, so pixel art tile sets often include low-resolution tiles, such as 16 or 32 pixel width and height.
 If not scaled at runtime, pixel art is often too small for most modern phones and tablets.